Church Staff and Deacon

 Each elder and deacon serves on (at least) one of eight councils that together oversee all areas of the church: Management, Stewardship, Worship, Education, Fellowship, Congregational Care, Mission, and Youth & Family.
 You can read more about them and our church governance generally in our Standing Rules.

-ELDERS: Rich Dawson, Beth Fulton, Tony Lemberger, Gary Reetz, Yvonne Schonborg, Doug Sesler, Paul Shoemaker (Chair), John Torell, Sarah Underhill
+ELDERS: Brian Buttigieg, Rich Dawson, Beth Fulton, Tony Lemberger, Paul Muir, Yvonne Schonborg, Paul Shoemaker, John Torell, Sarah Underhill

-DEACONS: Lela Agnew, Laura Busker, Ashley Ching, Susan Frehse, Dave Harris, Jessica Hogue, Aaron Hood (Chair), Cara Kernan, Jennifer Lescott, Mark Liggitt, Shea Scanlon Lomma, Sophia Okeke, Kenia Padilla, Arleen Thomas
+DEACONS: Lela Agnew, Laura Busker, Ashley Ching, Anthony Civale, Aaron Hood, Cara Kernan, Jennifer Lescott, Shea Scanlon Lomma, Sophia Okeke, Kenia Padilla, Lindsay Scotti, Kalen Strickland, Arleen Thomas, Barbara Wisdom

-OFFICERS: The Reverend Dr. Matthew Waterstone, President; Paul Shoemaker, Vice President; Arleen Thomas, Treasurer; Yvonne Schonborg, Clerk of Consistory.
+OFFICERS: The Reverend Dr. Matthew Waterstone, President; Sarah Underhill, Vice President; Arleen Thomas, Treasurer; Yvonne Schonborg, Clerk of Consistory.

 Class of 2024